 The Outsiders is now a beloved classic in teenage literature.
-It is read in thousands schools across the nation.
-Yeah, I teach it to my seventh graders too.
+It is read in thousands of schools across the nation.
+Yeah, I taught it to my seventh graders too.
 It’s one of the easiest books to get a reader—even a reluctant reader—to come along with you on.
 Though I was not a greaser in Oklahoma, I knew exactly how Ponyboy felt when I read The Outsiders for the first time in eighth grade.
 We all did.

 We were there on the eastside of town, asking ourselves why someone has to be judged so harshly and so quickly just because of a lousy haircut?
 We were asking ourselves if the Curtis brothers were going to make it on their own?
 We were definitely asking ourselves, what did Robert Frost really mean?
 Don’t worry, our English teachers all helped us figure it out.

 The film, The Outsiders, was released in 1983, sixteen years after its literary debut.
 And, yeah, it’s pretty good.
 I mean, it’s difficult not to love those famous actors, all budding actors back then, take on the Socs and the world.